 Here we have to deal with high market volatility and cybercriminal threats.
 The numerous cryptocurrency benefits like no governmental regulation (meaning their value depends on the demand-supply mechanism and not on governmental decisions), higher speed of transactions, and confidentiality make it popular among hackers.

-The good news is that with any discovered hack, the affected platforms quickly resolve the vulnerability, the bad is that with new technologies emerge on the Internet, hackers receive more ways of penetrating into it, so you have to be extremely careful to keep your crypto assets protected.
+The good news is that with any discovered hack, the affected platforms quickly resolve the vulnerability, the bad is that with new technologies emerging on the Internet, hackers receive more ways of penetrating into it, so you have to be extremely careful to keep your crypto assets protected.